 The irony: you used an LLM to scale product descriptions and save money.
 A hallucination triggers one class action lawsuit, and you've spent more on defense than you saved on writers for five years.

 This is the unsexy truth about AI in e-commerce right now.
-The tools work great for tone, style, and variation.
-They're terrible at factual accuracy, especially in structured data with regulatory implications.
+The tools work well for tone, style, and variation.
+They are risky for factual accuracy, especially in structured data with regulatory implications.
 Using them without a verification layer is cost-cutting that looks smart until it looks catastrophic.

 2026 is the year this becomes obvious.
-Enforcement starts.
-Insurance riders get stricter.
-Brands that built verification into their LLM workflow now have a competitive advantage, they're compliant and confident.
+Enforcement pressure grows.
+Insurance questions get stricter.
+Brands that built verification into their LLM workflow now have a competitive advantage: they are more compliant and more confident.
 Brands that skipped it are managing liability.

 Which one is yours?